CadyKD/CadyKD/README.md

 This is my personal GitHub account used for such things as Java Bootcamp projects and College projects.
 I'll probably someday organize it into a neat little portfolio, but for now I'm rather busy completing my CompSci degree and working as a newbie software developer.

+(The college projects are currently set to Private, as I have come across some from other students while doing research for my assignments and I don't want people plaigiarizing my work)

 <!--
 **CadyKD/CadyKD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.